karzuin/jokes_library_MS3/README.md

 Inspired by the [Laugh Factory](http://www.laughfactory.com/) website, I wanted to create something similar but a simpler, cleaner version, so it would be an easier website to navigate and less overwhelming and more easier to look at and interact with.

+I wanted the hero image to make users smile when they saw it, and found a photo of people of different backgrounds sincerely laughing.

 I wanted a simple layout, easy to intuitively navigate, and light, fresh colours of white, yellow and teal to positively influence the mood of the user.
 The buttons were bold colours of green, red, yellow and a muted grey colour for the cancel button.